SJSUFall2019-CMPE272/ProjectGroup-24/README.md

 **NLP /NER:** Python,NLTK, Tensorflow will be used for classification of the data location wise so as the location and the diseases prevalent there are identified and mapped.

+**Initial Feedback**
+Professor Ranjan's initial feedback
+> You must clearly define the personas.
+If this is for the health care provider or govt agency then gathering drug sale data from all pharmacy in a zipcode(for ex) is tricky. sales data of drugs at local level may not be available publicly.
+They wont share. large pharma companies may share their sales data but that may not tell you the ground truth.
+Also in developing countries like india majority of drug sales are not tracked due to tax evasion.
+Here is the twist to the problem I am giving you.
+You apply NLP and NER on all the public news in a geography or zipcode to figure out the health related problems and then give recommnedation to local pharmacist to stock those OTC drugs.
+You can also extend this to beauty products based on the beauty trends but beauty trends are more global than local.
+Weather data can play role as well.